Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Henegan, Yow, Brawley, King and McDaniel
+Henegan, Yow, Brawley, King, McDaniel, Gilliard and Moore

 Document Path: l:\council\bills\agm\19495wab19.docx